pgomez-a/cub3D/README.md

 </ul>

 ### Bitwise Operations
-To understand how colors are made, we need to know how to work with <b>bits (binary digits)</b> in C. The operators we are going to use are the same we might find when it comes to work with boolean algebra.
-This operators are:
+To understand how colors are made, we need to know how to work with <b>bits (binary digits)</b> in C. The operators we are going to use are the same we can find when it comes to working with Boolean algebra.
+These operators are:
 <ul>
   <li><b>& AND:</b> multiplication operation.</li>
   <li><b>I OR:</b> addition operation.</li>